1979 Salvadoran coup d'état: Planning

-Plots to overthrow Romero began to form around March and May 1979 as social cohesion continued to collapse.
-The July 1979 overthrow of Nicaraguan president Anastasio Somoza Debayle in the Nicaraguan Revolution further led many military officers to believe that they needed to preemptively overthrow Romero.
-They were surprised at how quickly Somoza's government fell and wanted to prevent a leftist revolution from occurring in El Salvador as had happened in Nicaragua.
+Plots to overthrow Romero began to form around March 1979 as violence continued to increase.
+The July 1979 overthrow of Nicaraguan president Anastasio Somoza Debayle in the Nicaraguan Revolution further led many military officers to believe they needed to preemptively overthrow Romero.
+They were surprised at how quickly Somoza's government fell and wanted to prevent a leftist revolution from taking power in El Salvador as had happened in Nicaragua.

-According to Michael McClintock, a staff member of the Amnesty International Research Division, "most of El Salvador knew that a coup was brewing" by late September 1979.
+According to Michael McClintock, a staff member of the Amnesty International Research Division, "most of El Salvador knew a coup was brewing" by late September 1979.
 There were three factions forming plots to overthrow Romero.
 A faction of conservative junior officers—led by colonels Nicolás Carranza, José Guillermo García, Jaime Abdul Gutiérrez, and Carlos Eugenio Vides—supported implementing moderate reforms and favored strong relations with the United States.
 Colonels Adolfo Arnoldo Majano and René Guerra y Guerra led another faction of junior officers who supported implementing farther-reaching reforms.
 A third group of reactionaries were aligned with the country's oligarchy and wanted to prevent any reforms from occurring.

 On 6 October 1979, members of the conservative and reform factions met and discussed the formation of a "Revolutionary Junta".
 The two factions, together known as the Military Youth Movement (MJM), voted to have Majano and Guerra y Guerra lead the junta, but the following day, Gutiérrez warned the MJM that Guerra y Guerra had leftist tendencies.
-The MJM held another vote and it was split between Guerra y Guerra and García.
+The MJM held another vote, and it was split between Guerra y Guerra and García.
 They eventually selected Gutiérrez as a compromise.